ansible/ansible-documentation/docs/docsite/rst/community/steering/community_steering_committee.rst

   * The Community governance
   * Other proposals of importance that need the Committee's or overall Ansible community attention

-To request changes to the inclusion policy and collection requirements:
+To request changes to the inclusion policy and :ref:`collections_requirements`:

 #.
-Submit a new pull request to the `ansible-collections/overview <https://github.com/ansible-collections/overview>`_ repository.
+Submit a new pull request against the document by clicking the ``Edit`` button on its web page.
 #.
-Create a corresponding issue containing the rationale behind these changes in the `community-topics repository <https://github.com/ansible-community/community-topics/issues>`_ repository.
+Create a `community topic <https://forum.ansible.com/new-topic?title=topic%20title&body=topic%20body&category=project&tags=community-wg>`_ containing the rationale for the proposed changes.

 To submit new collections for inclusion into the Ansible package: